abbotto/rectangular/readme/functions.md

 ### Named Function Expressions

-- Rectangular uses `named functions` instead of passing an `anonymous function` in as a callback.
+- It's preferable to use `named functions` instead of passing an `anonymous function` in as a callback.
 - If a function must be anonymous, consider using an `arrow function`.

 **Why use a NFE?**